 Next Steps:

 3. NOT met your firm university choice’s offer.
-Firstly, it is important to note, even if you have not achieved the conditions of your offer, some universities or colleges may provide you with an alternative offer – a 'changed course offer' (which you'll need to accept or decline).
+Firstly, it is important to note, that even if you have not achieved the conditions of your offer, some universities or colleges may provide you with an alternative offer – a 'changed course offer' (which you'll need to accept or decline).

-Track will also indicate whether you have met your insurance offer.
+UCAS Track will also indicate whether you have met your insurance offer.
 If so, again, well done!

 Next Steps: